executors/executors/wording.md

 | Expression | Comments |
 |------------|----------|
 | `x.query(p)` | Returns the current value of the requested property `p`.
 The expression is ill formed if an executor is unable to return the requested property. |

+### Associated execution context property

+  constexpr struct context_t {} context;

+The `context` property can be used only with `query`, which returns the **execution context** associated with the executor.

+An execution context is a program object that represents a specific collection of execution resources and the **execution agents** that exist within those resources.
+Execution agents are units of execution, and a 1-to-1 mapping exists between an execution agent and an invocation of a callable function object submitted via the executor.

 ### Directionality properties